Information for British nationals in Seychelles, including advice on health, education, benefits, residence requirements and more.

 Our travel advice for Seychelles has information on money.

 Credit cards issued by UK banks can be used in many establishments.
+Many other banks also operate in Seychelles.

 Guidance on bringing medication into Seychelles